django-commons/django-typer/doc/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We may have other commands that need to operate on Poll objects from given poll ids.
 We could
-duplicate our for loop that loads Poll objects from ids, but that wouldn't be very DRY.
+duplicate our for loop that loads Poll objects from ids, but that wouldn't be very DRY_.
 Instead,
 Typer_ allows us to define custom parsers for arbitrary parameter types.
 Lets see what that would
 look like if we used the Poll class as our type hint: